 The main question remains – how do you choose a merchant acquiring provider for my exact business?

 The answer depends on your business strategy.
 One of the main factors here is the geography of your business.

-If you sell products or services in one country – you can use acquiring services of one local acquiring bank and it might be enough.
+If you sell products or services in one country – you can use the services of one local acquiring bank and it might be enough.

-If you work globally it is better to cooperate with the payment service provider and direct card acquirer.
+If you work globally it is better to cooperate with the payment service providers and direct card acquirers.

 Choose the fintech company that offers the local acquiring services in each region that you work in.
 Visa and Mastercard as main payment methods are sometimes just not enough.
 Asia has ‘Union Pay’, in Russia the payment card ‘Mir’.
 Each region has its own popular payment method and your provider must offer exactly the methods that will work for your business.